Sepsis campaign launched in the UK

-A campaign is underway to warn people about one of the UK’s biggest killers – and the source of thousands of medical negligence claims – sepsis.
+A campaign is underway to warn people about one of the UK’s biggest killers.
+Additionally, it’s the source of thousands of medical negligence claims: sepsis.

 Sepsis (also known as septicaemia) is when the body’s immune system is overwhelmed by an infection, causing complications including body-wide inflammation and blood clots.

 Around 44,000 UK deaths each year are due to sepsis, which means it outranks heart attacks and some cancers.
 Even if you survive, the side-effects can leave you needing intensive long-term support.

 The importance of “Starfish” for the Sepsis Campaign

 A film called “Starfish” shows the horrific case of Midlands man Tom Ray.
 Getting a small cut on his gum at his dentist led to sepsis.
 That, in turn, results in him losing all his limbs and a large part of his face.

 Sepsis – which in some cases can be preventable – usually originates from a common illness or a simple cut or insect bite.
 It can strike quickly, particularly in children and babies under the age of 4 years and can easily be mistaken for flu, chest infections or diarrhoea.
 This means the potential for misdiagnosis compensation claims is substantial.